 Here is my typical order for Christmas dinner.
 One beef rib roast, bone in, chine removed, USDA top choice (or USDA prime), 7 bones (for 10 adults and 5 kids), never frozen, 28 day wet aged (but I will take unaged), for pickup on the morning of 12/23.

-While the prime rib is the gold standard, there are other superb roasts for the budget minded.
+While the cooking the perfect prime rib is the gold standard, there are other superb roasts for the budget minded.
 For a list of most of them, go to my article on the different cuts of beef.
 Here are some of my favorites.

 Strip loin and short loin.
 This is the section just behind the prime rib, and it contains the last rib, number 13, and it extends back to where the sirloins start.
 It is very similar in flavor and tenderness to the rib roast because it is primarily the same longissimus dorsi muscle, the muscle that makes up most of the prime rib.
 When it is sliced into steaks, you have strip steaks (and for the record, Kansas City strips and New York strips are all the same).
 This primal also contains T-bone steaks and porterhouse steaks towards the rear where the tenderloin attaches to the underside.

 Tenderloin.
 This is the most tender cut on the animal.
 It is the shape of a baseball bat, just a bit shorter.
 It can be cooked whole, sliced into filet mignon steaks, and, when trimmed, the center section is a uniform thickness and is called the chateaubriand.
 Although it is very tender, there is very little fat marbling, and it is less tasty than the meat from the rib sections.
 It cooks quickly and shrinks little.
 It is expensive.
 Click here for a whole article on tenderloin.